ManjitShortcut/Task/Kahoot/README.md

 ## New Feature
  If a new feature is added then follow this folder structere Ex- Quiz
- Then folder structure will be quiz is the parent strucure and
+ Then folder structure will be

-* Quiz
+* Quiz As parent folder
+* ViewController
+* ViewModel
+* Api
+* Coordinator
+* Model

 ### Reusable Class
 * Shadow Button: Which is responsible for all default shadow button

-* Shadow Button:
+* Lable: It the subclass of UILable.
+* ShadowCollectionViewItem: It is pare nt calss for Choice view cell.
+Shadow alreday added here.
+  If you modified the shadoe then respective child class will affected.

 ### NB:
 Follow docC for documentation